mgbmix/mgbmix/content/CARDS/DROP01/0064 - Polycosmic Manipulation.md

 After using its effect, send this card to your history.

 [Reversomorphification] Flip a coin.
-Heads: You get a buff that says "The next Discredit attack against your narrative fails.
+Heads: You get a buff that says "The next [[Discredit]] attack against your narrative fails.
 This buff is destroyed immediately after."
-OR you may reduce your opponent's narrative by one (1).
+OR you may reduce your opponent's [[Narrative Score|narrative]] by one (1).
 This is a forced effect and not a Discredit attack itself.
-Tails: Both players put back one card from their Stowed Hand, shuffle.
+Tails: Both players put back one card from their [[Stowed Hand]], shuffle.